HoI4-LOTRMod-Team/HoI4-LotrMod/README.md

 We also recommend using our custom [GFX Search Tool](https://hoi4-lotrmod-team.github.io/HoI4-LotrMod) to find appropriate images/icons for your focuses, events etc.

-### Disclaimer

-Several parts of this mod are licensed *exclusively* to this project.
+**NOTE:** Several parts of this mod are licensed *exclusively* to this project.
 Do not re-use or re-upload any assets from this repository in or to any other projects without express permission from the authors.

+## Disclaimer

+This mod utilizes characters and events from "The Lord of the Rings" (LOTR) books and movies.
+It is a non-commercial, volunteer-based project and does not accept any form of donations.
+This mods contents are heavily transformative, constitute a parody and do not negatively impact the potential market for the original works, nor can they serve as a substitute for them.
+Accordingly, any references made within this mod to the LOTR intellectual property are protected under the fair use doctrine (U.S. Code 17 107).